-Last October 2015 was my first time to go to the Land of the Rising Sun.
-As I have always dreamed of visiting the country primarily for sightseeing and collecting exclusive Pokémon merchandise, since I’ve been a huge fan of Pokémon.
+Last October 2015 was my first time to set foot on Land of the Rising Sun.
+I have always dreamed of visiting the country for sightseeing and collecting exclusive Pokémon merchandise, since I’ve been a huge fan of Pokémon.
 It isn’t included in this post because I had too many things to carry when I was overjoyed after visiting the Pokémon Center in Ikebukuro.

 I was excited to see this monument up close and even go up on it.
 When I reached the first level of the tower at night I could see the entire skyline of Tokyo, which to me was a perfect way to end the trip before leaving back to my home the day after.